jdotcurs/go-rest-api/README.md

 ## Why This Project Was Created

-This project serves as a portfolio piece for a junior Golang developer, demonstrating:
+This project serves as a portfolio piece, demonstrating:

 1. Ability to create a full-stack application
 2. Understanding of web development concepts